cabelotaina/software-warehouse/README.md

 # README

-This is a small piece of software warehouse, is a REST API using NodeJS (Express) and MongoDB.
+This is a small piece of a software warehouse, is a REST API using NodeJS (Express) and MongoDB and some another libraries like mocha and chai for initial test purposes.

 The sistem use docker and docker compose for the development envronment and you can run the development envronment using: